Cesarq19/Retos-diarios-py/README.md

 MM = minutes, padded to 2 digits, range: 00 - 59
 SS = seconds, padded to 2 digits, range: 00 - 59
 The maximum time never exceeds 359999 (99:59:59).

+Ejercicio "Determinante de una matriz" (detMax.py) Write a function that accepts a square matrix (N x N 2D array) and returns the determinant of the matrix